neonious/lowjs/README.md

 low.js is now built in bin and can be called via bin/low.

 The lib directory is also required for low to work (it accesses it via path_to_bin/../lib) and must be copied when creating a distribution.
 When creating a distribution, it might also make sense to strip the binary with the strip command, to save some KB.

-## Documentation

-The documentation is located at [lowjs documentation](https://www.neonious.com/Documentation/lowjs).

 ## Running tests